Robot Vacuum Not Working? Narwal Troubleshooting Guide to Fix Common Issues (Charging, Mapping, Suction & Wi-Fi)

 FAQs

-Why is my robot vacuum not cleaning?
+Why is my robot vacuum not working or keeps shutting off?

 When should I replace my robot vacuum’s parts?